 New to this?
 Here are the type of keywords you’ll want to consider targeting:

-- Top Selling Products – Pick your top 3 and run with those.
+- Top-Selling Products: Pick your top three and run with those.

-- Your Brand Name – Are you ranking 3rd for your company’s name?
+- Your Brand Name: Are you ranking third for your company’s name?
 Why aren’t you first?
 Optimize for this term!

 Organize Your Keywords

-- Select 5 broad keywords.
-If Google let you target 5 keywords with PPC ads and gave you the top spot free for 1 month, what keywords would you choose?
+- Select five broad keywords.
+If Google let you target five keywords with PPC ads and gave you the top spot free for one month, what keywords would you choose?
 These are probably the long-term goals that you’d want to do well on and can potentially bring in the most relevant traffic.
-These are also often the hardest to rank for. (i.e. lawyer, criminal attorney, etc.)
+These are also often the hardest to rank for (i.e. lawyer, criminal attorney, etc.).

 Further Keyword Research

-1. Once you’ve made this list, drop it into the Google Adwords Keyword Tool and see what results come up.
+- Once you’ve made this list, drop it into the Google Adwords Keyword Tool and see what results come up.
 Did you miss any synonyms?
 If so, start refining your list to add in more terms.
-At this point some light bulbs should be flashing.
-You should now have a sense for what keywords bring in the most traffic and the ones less searched.
+At this point, some light bulbs should be flashing.
+You should now have a sense of what keywords bring in the most traffic and the ones less searched.

-In my previous blog post, I wrote about the expanded list of related searches Google implemented.
+- Expanded list of useful related searches.
 Use this data to your advantage.